The American Revolution in North Carolina

 Known Battles & Skirmishes

-The Patriots and Their Militias
+The Patriots and Their Forces

 North Carolinians reacted strongly to British taxation and reorganization schemes introduced in 1763.
-The Stamp Act and the Townshend Acts drew the growing radical element's ire in particular and led to the emergence of a Sons of Liberty group.
+The Stamp Act and the Townshend Act drew the growing radical element's ire in particular and led to the emergence of a Sons of Liberty group.
 Pressure was exerted on colonial officials in the colony, which forced them to abandon efforts to implement the Stamp Act; only the royal governor held firm and attempted to enforce the law.

-North Carolina responded to the Tea Act of 1773 by creating and enforcing nonimportation agreements that forced merchants to drop trade with Britain.
+North Carolina responded to the Tea Act of 1773 by creating and enforcing non-importation agreements that forced merchants to drop trade with Britain.
 In the following year, when Massachusetts was punished by Parliament for the destruction of a shipload of tea in Boston Harbor, sympathetic North Carolinians sent food and other supplies to its beleaguered northern neighbor.

 North Carolina Royal Governor Josiah Martin opposed his colony’s participation in the First Continental Congress.
 However, local delegates met at New Bern and adopted a resolution that opposed all Parliamentary taxation in the American colonies and, in direct defiance of the governor, elected delegates to the Congress.

-© 2007 - J.D.
+© 2004-2023 - J.D.
 Lewis - PO Box 1188 - Little River, SC 29566 - All Rights Reserved